zboxfs/zbox-docs/docs/api/browser.md

 #### repo.history(path: string): Promise\<Array\<Object>>

-Return a list of history versions of a regular file.
+Return a list of history versions of a regular file at specified path.

 `path` must be an absolute path.